liorsl1/ML-Projects/Machine-Learning/Alzheimers Brain MRI Diagnosis/README.md

 ### Dataset used :
 https://www.kaggle.com/tourist55/alzheimers-dataset-4-class-of-images
 #### Notes:
-with a bit more time with this project, im sure i could reach higher accuracy and results. maybe will try to attempt a similar project soon.
+with a bit more time with this project, im sure i could reach higher accuracy as well as better results with the Graident Visualization. maybe will try to attempt a similar project soon.